FAQ PAGE

 1. You can unsolder the EPROM and then install a standard IC socket so you can then easily plug in new calibrations.
 This can be a little tricky if your not comfortable with a soldering iron and you can damage the EPROM if you're not careful.

-2. You can build a very simple adapter that will allow you to read and program the EPROM while its in the Memcal.
-For information on building this adapter (or purchasing it) visit the AKM Electronics Web page (http://www.akmcables.com/eprom.htm).
-The only downside to this is you'll have modify your EPROM eraser so you can put the entire Memcal in it to erase EPROM and every time you want to make a change, you have to erase that EPROM unless you have multiple Memcals.
+2. You can use the HDR1 Memcal adapter that allows you to plug the Memcal into your EPROM programmer.
+The only downside to this is you may need to modify your EPROM eraser so you can put the entire Memcal in it to erase EPROM and every time you want to make a change, you have to erase that EPROM unless you have multiple Memcals.

 How do I use the C.A.T.S Tuner Program?